4 Key Accounting Trends to Look for in 2017

-Audit firms will have until June 30 to disclose the other firms’ participation.
+Audit firms will have until June 30 to disclose these firms’ participation.

 A proposed revision to the auditor’s report will require auditors to explain “critical audit matters,” which PCAOB members initially described as “those matters that kept the auditor awake at night,” the Bloomberg BNA report states.

-The board also wants experienced or “lead” auditors to supervise inexperienced auditors instead of simply signing off on their work.
+The board also wants experienced or “lead” auditors to supervise inexperienced auditors instead of merely signing off on their work.